Why Reading Sherman Alexie Was Never Enough

 “I’m sure they continue to do really good work there.
 But I’m not a part of it.”

 Both Washuta and Alexie later became colleagues at The Institute of American Indian Arts, and she says the predation continued.
 She alleges he attempted to lure her into his hotel room in Santa Fe and sent her photos of a hotel room bed with condoms visible on a side table.
 Later, he accused her of plagiarizing him in an essay.
+Interviewed for this article, Washuta insists there was no plagiarism but said Alexie “told me it was in my best interests to make the essay and all mentions of it disappear from the internet and never reprint it, called the originality of all my work into question, and implied that someone might be inquiring about the essay in an official capacity.”
+She did ask the publication to remove the essay from its website because she was fearful for her academic career.

 At that point, she said she felt she had no choice but to leave IAIA.
 She felt Alexie forced her out of an MFA program specifically created to foster Native talent.
 “I’m sure they continue to do really good work there,” she says, “But I’m not a part of it.
 And that feels so lonely.
 I’m incredibly sad about it.”

 Erika Wurth, another Native American writer and another woman who went on the record with NPR, gave a disturbing account of being a sexually inexperienced 22-year-old in a state of panic and enduring a sexual attack by Alexie.